ekamp/OS/Exam2StudyGuide.md

 <b>Next Fit Algorithm</b> : Searches for avalible memory based on where it left off

 <b>Buddy System </b> : Manages memory in power of two increments.
 The memory manager keeps track of free blocks.
 Uses a page allocator in order to allocate memory for entire pages.
+- Two pages are buddies if :
+  - They are the same size
+  - They are contiguous
+  - If the address of the first block is a multiple of 2

 ###Page Based Virtual Memory
+####Advantages
+- Simplify memory management for multiprogramming
+  - Allow discontiguous memory
+  - MMU creates the illusion of contiguous memory
+  - Allows a process feel like it has more memory than it does
+  - Uses memory protection

 <b>Page-Based</b> Physical memory is divided into equal-sized chunks that are of size pwr of two.

 <b>Page Frames</b> Equal sized chunks of physical memory